-|1969||Peter Young presents his first ever radio show on RB from the air-raid shelter studio.
-He went on to achieve major success on Capital Radio, Smooth and Jazz FM, then would then return to RB 37 years later to broadcast once more for our 40th anniversary celebrations.|
+|1969||Peter Young (RIP) presented his first ever radio show on RB from the air-raid shelter studio.
+He went on to achieve major success on Capital Radio, Smooth and Jazz FM.
+Peter returned to RB 37 years later to broadcast once more for our 40th anniversary celebrations.|

 |1971||RB moves into its current secure and sturdy brick-building that was previously used as a laboratory, although not all the space we now have was available for use.|

 |1973||The first “phone out” takes place.
-The idea, suggested by Pauline Cobden way before the days of mobile phones, was that RB asked the patient if there is anyone in the world they would like to call from their bedside, at RB’s expense.
-The call is then connected and then the whole conversation broadcast live on RB.
+The idea, suggested by Pauline Cobden, way before the days of mobile phones, was that RB asked the patient if there was anyone in the world they would like to call from their bedside, at RB’s expense.
+The call was then connected and the whole conversation broadcast live on RB.
 Over the years many phone outs took place, linking many people with their friends and family in faraway places.
-As you can imagine, these led to many very special emotional moments, both for the patients, the person on the other end of the phone and our volunteers.|
+As you can imagine, these led to many, very special, emotional moments, both for the patients, the person on the other end of the phone and our volunteers.|

-|1974||Current member Ron Laver joins RB.|
+|1974||Current member Ron Laver joined RB.|

-|1976||On 5 June, a sponsored “bed push” takes place between the RNOH Stanmore and the RNOH at Great Portland Street (Bolsover Street) in central London, headquarters of the RNOH.
-The distraction of several men dressed in nurses’ uniforms pushing a bed complete with “patient” attracts a lot of attention, such that when navigating Marble Arch a minor road traffic accident occurs between 2 vehicles.
+|1976||On 5 June, a sponsored “bed push” takes place between the RNOH Stanmore and the RNOH at Great Portland Street (now RNOH Bolsover Street) in central London, then the headquarters of the RNOH.
+The distraction of several men dressed in nurses’ uniforms pushing a bed complete with “patient” attracted a lot of attention, such that when navigating Marble Arch a minor road traffic accident occurred between two vehicles. |

 Mike Shelton’s backstage interviews with the original cast of “Side By Side By Sondheim” was broadcast on several hospital radio stations via the now defunct Hospital Radio Information Link.

 |1977||RB is given the room which is now the Control Room.
 Previously it had been used as a porters rest room.|

-Current member Keith Reeve joins RB.
+In September, current member Keith Reeve joined RB.

-|1979||Local resident Pat Sharp joins RB, and promptly has his push bike stolen from outside the studio.
+|1979||Local resident Pat Sharp joined RB, and promptly had his push bike stolen from outside the studio.
 Pat went on to work on BBC Radio 1 as well as other national and regional stations in the UK.|

-|1980||We compile our first Patients All-time Top 100 music chart, with “Way Down” by Elvis Presely at No 1.
+|1980||We compiled our first Patients All-time Top 100 music chart, with “Way Down” by Elvis Presely at No 1.
 New charts were compiled in 1982, 1993 and 1996.|

-|1981||On the Spring Bank Holiday Monday, Keith Reeve presents a marathon 6-hour show “Keith Springs Into Summer” and is joined by special guest Jeremy Beadle.
-Beadle was certainly about as he presented his part of the show live from the wards, and ran the whole OB operation single handed.
+|1981||On the Spring Bank Holiday Monday, Keith Reeve presented a marathon 6-hour show “Keith Springs Into Summer”, and is joined by special guest Jeremy Beadle.
+Beadle was certainly about as he presented his part of the show live from the wards, and ran the whole OB operation single handed, including running all the cables out himself.
 Keith recalls that Jeremy was great on air and with the patients, but a bit of a handful!|

-|1984||A major studio refit utilises the current Control Room for the first time, with a new mixer constructed by apprentices from the nearby Marconi Industries.
-Most of the building work was done by RB volunteers, a feat we would not be allowed to do with today’s H&S laws.|
+|1984||A major studio refit utilised the current Control Room for the first time, with a new mixer constructed by apprentices from the nearby Marconi Industries.
+Most of the building work was done by RB volunteers.|

 |1985||The Annual Request Chart begins, an idea introduced by Steph Farley. |